remoteinterview/zero/README.md

 ## Getting Started

-Let's start by creating a new API endpoint in Node.js to tell us time.
+Let's start by making a website that tells us server time.

+First we create an API endpoint in Node.js to tell us time in JSON.

 Create a new folder and add a new file `time.js` in that folder.
 In this file, export a function that accepts `Request` and `Response` objects ([like Express](https://expressjs.com/en/4x/api.html#res)):